Connect with us

 Kenya’s cement consumption stood at 2.5 million metric tonnes in the first five months of this year compared to 2.56 million in a similar period in 2016.

-This indicates a contraction in the construction, one of the sectors that have been dealt a major blow by a decline in private sector lending.
+This indicates a contraction in construction, one of the sectors that have been dealt a major blow by a decline in private-sector lending.

-According to a report by NIC Securities, home builders segment of the cement market – which accounts for 75 per cent of the demand – has been badly hit by lack of credit hence the slowdown.
+According to NIC Securities, the home builders segment of the cement market – accounting for 75 per cent of the demand – has been hit by a lack of credit hence the slowdown.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.